Kemo-Huang/kemo-cv/README.md

 # kemo-cv

-This repo store my LaTeX CV.
+This repo stores my LaTeX CV.
+It use the template of twentysecondcv.cls